1.a. Supported Operating Systems

 Mac OS X compatibility: we have confirmed that the Orangutan SVP’s USB connection works on Mac OS X 10.7 (Lion) and we can assist with advanced technical issues, but most of our tech support staff does not use Macs, so basic support for Mac OS X is limited.

-There is an issue that prevents the Orangutan SVP from working with Mac OS X 10.11 or later.
-If you want to use an Orangutan SVP with Mac OS X 10.11 or later, please contact us us.
+There is an issue that prevents the Orangutan SVP from working with Mac OS X 10.11.

 Note: You may not need to use the Orangutan SVP’s USB connection.
 If you have an AVR ISP programmer, then you can program the AVR on the Orangutan SVP by connecting your programmer to the 6-pin AVR ISP header located near the SVP’s USB connector.
 In that case, the operating system of your computer does not matter as long as it is compatible with your programmer.